AI

 Everyone knows what the AI acronym stands for, but what happens when we dig a bit deeper?
 Making sense of artificial intelligence definitions is a challenge that data scientists face each day but what about the rest of us?

 Let’s start with some of the acronyms, a list that seems to expand and confuse.
-There’s AI, Conversational AI, NLP, NLU, DL, ML, RPA, VA and then there’s even IA (Intelligent Automation).
+There’s AI, Conversational AI, Generative AI, Large language model, NLP, NLU, DL, ML, VA, IVA, chatbots, Ai bots….and on goes the endless list.

 ‘A’ can stand for artificial, as in the Artificial Intelligence abbreviation, but it can also mean automation, as in Robotic Process Automation.
 ‘L’ represents Learning…but it can also mean Language.
 ‘N’ is pretty common for Natural, as in Natural Language Processing, but if you dig deeper into AI technology it can mean Neural.
 I won’t even get into that here.
 ‘I’ is easy – it represents Intelligence – right?
 Well, then you see mention of conversational UI where ‘I’ is for Interface.
 And you wonder why things get confusing?
 A true alphabet soup!
 So here’s a quick list of some of the common terms and how we define them.